 4) Heat the oil in a heavy large skillet over medium heat.
 Add the garlic and red pepper flakes, and saute until the garlic is golden, about 1 minute.

 5) Reduce heat to medium-low.
 Add the broccoli rabe and toss to coat.

-6) Add the reserved cooking water, the raisins, and cook until the broccoli rabe is heated through and the stems are tender, about 4 minutes.
+6) Add the reserved cooking water, and cook until the broccoli rabe is heated through and the stems are tender, about 4 minutes.
 Season with salt, to taste.

-7) Just before serving, toss the mixture with the pine nuts.
+7) Just before serving, toss the mixture with the nuts.

 Pasta with Garlic (scapes) and Broccoli Raab:

 *Servings depend on how much you want to make.
 Just add additional ingredients depending on how much 1 pound pasta, whatever shape you like (but chunky ones will match up better with the rabe)